iifl-logo

 Note: Membership includes all vacation ownership products of the Company.

-Travel Services and Curated Holiday Experiences: Offers its members a wide range of travel services such as airport transfers; travel assistance; curated holiday experiences, seasonal tours and weekend getaways and villas.
+• Curated Holiday Experiences: Offers its members a wide range of curated holiday experiences, seasonal tours and weekend getaways and villas.
 Members can book individual services or complete packages at attractive discounts at the Companys online platforms.

 Properties and New Projects

-Mahindra Holidays has a pan-India presence through its extensive network of resorts across destinations including hill stations, beaches, backwaters, wildlife sanctuaries, forts and heritage destinations.
-It is also present in international destinations directly or through alliances in destinations such as Thailand (Bangkok, Pattaya, Phuket, Koh Samui, Chiang Mai and Krabi), Indonesia (Bali), Malaysia (Kuala Lumpur), Turkey (Istanbul), Singapore, Dubai, Sri Lanka (Colombo and Kandy), Maldives, Vietnam (Nha Trang, Hanoi, Ho Chi Minh City and Danang), Cambodia (Siem Reap and Phnom Penh), Abu Dhabi and Nepal (Kathmandu, Chitwan and Pokhara).
+Mahindra Holidays has a Pan-India presence through its extensive network of resorts across destinations including hill stations, beaches, backwaters, wildlife sanctuaries, forts and heritage destinations.
+It is also present in international destinations directly or through alliances in destinations such as Thailand, Indonesia, Malaysia, Vietnam, Cambodia, Maldives, Turkey, Singapore, Abu Dhabi, Dubai, Sri Lanka and Nepal.
 Club Mahindra members also have a choice to access HCRs 33 resorts in Finland, Sweden and Spain.

-In line with the Companys strategy, a major part of the room inventory is owned by it.
-In cases where resorts are under long-term lease arrangements, it manages the resorts to ensure delivery of a consistent experience to its members.
-It also adds inventory through short-term arrangements to test new destinations and offer greater choice to its members.
+In line with the Companys strategy, a major part of its room inventory is owned by it or under long-term lease arrangements.
+In cases of long-term leases, it manages the resorts to ensure delivery of consistent experience to its members.
+Apart from these, it also adds inventory through short-term inventory arrangements to test new destinations and offer greater choice to its members.

 Resort Operations